Salisbury-University/robot-weed-killer/README.md

   - Worked with ReactNippleJS before it was scrapped
   - Linked a library for ReactNippleJS
   - Researched implementation for WiFi Reborn
+  - Made executive decision with team to switch to Flutter
+  - Created byte stream from app on phone to send inputs to robot
+  - Created functinonality in app with Flutter
+  - Refined robot inputs to control the robot more precisely
+  - Got the video stream from the web host to play on the app

 ## Emily Hitchcock
   - Styled the app to appeal to user and provide usability
   - ReactNative app development
   - Created user interface
   - Created and implemented all the buttons on the app
+  - Recreated all app styling and user interface in Flutter from existing progress in ReactNative
+  - Positioned all buttons and UI features in user-friendly fashion
+  - Added function to visual user interface features

 ## Garrett Jolly
   - Completed Arduino code to run the robot and operate laser